allnulled/mysql-auth/README.md

    - [✔] Cache is refreshed only when required
    - [✔] Cache is an in-memory map
    - [✔] Database connection is made by a pool of connections (and it must be closed manually from API)
-   - [✔] Fuck the rich people
-   - [✔] Fuck fucking Bill Gates and friends

 ## Usage